eclipse-sumo/sumo/README_CCH.md

 - This is a **feature branch**, not (yet) an upstream pull request: it does not ship the RoutingKit dependency vendored in-tree, the CCH-specific regression tests, or the upstream docs/ChangeLog entries an eclipse-sumo PR would require.

 ---

+See [`WRITEUP.md`](https://github.com/stprnvsh/sumo-fastrouting/blob/feature/parallel-fcd/WRITEUP.md) for measured performance numbers (routing CPU, exactness vs. A\*, closure correctness, and a full 24-hour vanilla-vs-fork comparison), and for the parallel FCD output feature built on top of this backend on `feature/parallel-fcd`.

+---